labbatufc/.github/profile/README.md

-A bioarchaeology lab mixed with translational medicine, genomics and bioinformatics.
+A bioarchaeology lab mixed with translational medicine, genomics and bioinformatics at the Federal University of Ceará.